 GKEL has accounted for transportation cost of fly ash as change in law event as the same was agreed in principle by CERC vide Order 131/MP/2016 dated 21 February 2018 and recognized revenue amounting to Rs.
-6.94 crore for Haryana, Bihar and GRIDCO PPAs for the quarter ended June 30, 2020 post complying with the conditions mandated in this regard.
-GKEL has filed petition with CERC for determination of compensation of transportation charges of fly ash as per Order 131/MP/2016 and is awaiting final order.
+7.84 crore for Haryana, Bihar and GRIDCO PPAs for the quarter ended September 30, 2020 and Rs.
+14.77 crore for the six months period ended September 30, 2020 post complying with the conditions mandated in this regard.
+GKEL has filed petition with